 7 teens arrested over deadly Malaysia school blaze

-KUALA LUMPUR: Seven teenage boys have been arrested in connection with a fire at a religious school which killed 21 students and two teachers.
+KUALA LUMPUR: Seven teenage boys have been arrested in connection with a fire at a religious school in the Malaysian capital which killed 21 students and two teachers.

 The seven, aged 11 to 18, were brought to court and remanded for seven days, Kuala Lumpur police chief Amar Singh told reporters at a news conference on Saturday (Sep 16).